 Bubby Swift was born and raised in Castlemaine, before moving to Harcourt (just outside Castlemaine) with her husband to raise their family.
 She was employed at Mt Alexander Hospital for 17 years before retiring and joining Mount Alexander Funerals.
 Bubby and her husband are active members of the Castlemaine Hotrod Club, which is synonymous with the area.

 Bob Cumming joined Mount Alexander Funerals after retiring from 28 years in the Victorian Ambulance Service, having spent his last years as officer in charge at Castlemaine Station.
 Bob is a highly respected member of the community and continues to assist people in their time of need.
-He is an active member of the Campbells Creek Bowling Club.
+Bob is also a highly valued piper with the Castlemaine Highland Pipe Band.

 Ron Stone has joined Mount Alexander Funerals after many years of leadership, service and ministry in the Anglican Church of Australia, as Well as in the welfare and aged care sectors.
 He brings with him much experience in caring for people at critical periods in their lives, and was made a Member of the Order of Australia in recognition of his work.
 Ron has a Particular interest in post bereavement follow-up and support, and is well known in Bendigo and the surrounding region.